-Skillz has become one of the newest addictive games on the market.
+We try and keep the articles lively and informative.
+Although not all of them are based on sports.
+Skillz is one example that has become one of the most addictive and an overall fun game that has recently hit the market.
 The concept matches many other popular music games that test your rhythm, tap speed, and ability to rock the turn tables.
 It’s similar to Guitar Hero and Rock Band, but much more difficult which makes it appealing.